Klar

 Regular Contributions by Samara Klar to Woman Also Know Stuff.

-Interview on the launching of Women Also Know Stuff Samara Klar, Midwest Political Science Association, February 8, 2016.
+Interviewed in "Q&A with the Founder of Women Also Know Stuff," Midwest Political Science Association, February 8, 2016.

-Samara Klar's research on political independents discussed by Eric Horowitz, "Independents are the Hipsters of American Politics," Pacific Standard, January 16, 2014.
+Research discussed by Eric Horowitz, in "Independents are the Hipsters of American Politics," Pacific Standard, January 16, 2014.

-"Why People Call Themselves 'Independent' Even When They Aren't," Samara Klar (with Yanna Krupnikov), The Monkey Cage, Washington Post, January 10, 2014.
+Opinion: "Why People Call Themselves 'Independent' Even When They Aren't," Samara Klar (with Yanna Krupnikov), Washington Post, January 10, 2014.

-Samara Klar's research on how political rhetoric can be a strong factor for voters with conflicting political attitudes discussed by Katy Steinmetz, "How Politicians Scare Voters to Their Side," Time Magazine, August 17, 2013.
+Research discussed by Katy Steinmetz, in "How Politicians Scare Voters to Their Side," Time Magazine, August 17, 2013.

 Publications